 Sail across the Baltic Sea from Germany to Denmark for some spectacular Scandinavian sailing on a classic boat.

+Join classic tall ship Eye of the Wind for a sailing adventure holiday in the Baltic Sea.
 Our summer journey starts at the exit of the Kiel Canal, the maritime hub of the entire Baltic Sea region.
 From here we will take you on an unforgettable and relaxing voyage to the capital of Denmark.

 This trip is a great way to get a taste of seafaring adventure: at this time of the year, only low waves and moderate wind speeds are to be expected in the area of the Western Baltic Sea.
 We guarantee plenty of fresh sea air, on-board comfort, delicious food from our excellent onboard kitchen, genuine traditional seamanship and the typical Danish tranquillity onshore in Copenhagen.